 Underwriting and expense overrun risk refers to the possibility of product-related income being inadequate to support future obligations arising from an insurance product.
 The Group manages underwriting risk by adhering to underwriting guidelines.
 Each operating unit maintains a team of professional underwriters who review and select risks that are consistent with the underwriting strategy of the Group.
-In certain circumstances where insufficient experience data is available, the Group makes use of reinsurers to obtain underwriting for an appropriate level of expenses that reflects a realistic medium-to long-term view of the underlying cost structure.
+In certain circumstances where insufficient experience data is available, the Group makes use of reinsurers to obtain underwriting expertise.
+In pricing insurance products, the Group manages expense overrun risk by allowing for an appropriate level of expenses that reflects a realistic medium-to long-term view of the underlying cost structure.
 A disciplined expense budgeting and management process is followed to control expenses.